-The purpose of this document is to provide certain United States Air Force (USAF) personnel (technicians, boiler operators, etc.) with guidance for complying with NESHAPs for industrial, Commercial, and institutional Boilers located at Area Sources [40 CFR (Code of Federal Regulations] Part 63 Subpart JJJJJJ), also known as the Area Source NESHAP, Subpart JJJJJJ, or Boiler 6J Rule.
-The intent of the Rule is to substantially reduce emissions of toxic air pollutants from industrial, commercial and institutional boilers located at Area Sources of Hazardous Air Pollutants (HAPs).
+The purpose of this document is to provide certain United States Air Force (USAF) personnel (air program managers, technicians, boiler operators, etc.) with guidance for complying with NESHAPs for industrial, Commercial, and institutional Boilers located at Area Sources [40 Code of Federal Regulations (CFR) Part 63 Subpart JJJJJJ], also known as Area Source NESHAP, Subpart JJJJJJ, Boiler GACT, or Boiler 6J Rule.
+The intent of the Rule is to substantially reduce emissions of toxic air pollutants from industrial, commercial and institutional boilers located at Area Sources at Area Sources of Hazardous Air Pollutants (HAPs).